Visit the Duwamish Longhouse and Cultural Center

 Watch

--Princess Angeline, a documentary about the Duwamish and the history of their unrecognized tribal status told through the story of the daughter of Chief Seattle.
-Available at the Seattle Public Library.
+- Princess Angeline, about the Duwamish told thru the story of the daughter of Chief Seattle.
+Available at the Seattle Public Library

 Listen